-3. Land division and development should be permitted only 1) when adequate setbacks or buffers are provided to protect ecological functions and 2) where there is adequate access, water, sewage disposal, and utilities systems, and public services available and 3) where the environment can support the proposed use in a manner which protects or restores the ecological functions.
 4. Development standards for setbacks or buffers, shoreline stabilization, vegetation conservation, critical area protection, and water quality should be established to protect and, where significant ecological degradation has occurred, restore ecological functions over time.
-5. New subdivisions of land into more than four parcels shall provide public access, which could include benches for viewing in a public right of way, community access, or similar types of public access.
+5. New multi-family development and new subdivisions of land into more than four parcels shall provide public access, which could include benches for viewing in a public right of way, community access, or similar types of public access.
 6. New residential development should be located and designed so that future shoreline stabilization is not needed.
 7. Maintenance or repair of existing development should be allowed, except where repair causes substantial adverse effects to shoreline resource or environment.
 Replacement of a structure or development may be authorized as repair where such replacement is the common method of repair for the type of structure or development and the replacement structure or development is comparable to the original structure or development including but not limited to its size, shape, configuration, location and external appearance and the replacement does not cause substantial adverse effects to shoreline resources or environment.